 3- Don’t over-promote your fundraising efforts.
 If you are trying to raise funds, space out requests unless there’s news about the fundraising event.
 Once that people are informed, give them reminders on occasion, because if you ask too frequently, you may turn off your audience and lose potential donations.

-Two of the most important rules are to engage your audience and sound authentic to visitors.
+Two of the most important rules is to engage your audience and sound authentic to visitors.
 After all, this is SOCIAL media, isn’t it?
 Add: If someone is doing a wrong behavior, it is ok to block them, but be gentle.
 Always remember that your visitor can also be a potential donor.